psychoinformatics-de/rdm-course/_episodes/04-dataset-management.md

 (Image from DataLad Handbook)

+You may be interested in subdatasets if:
+- there is a logical need to make your data modular (eg. raw data - preprocessing - analysis - paper)
-Subdatasets can also be useful if your data is in the order of hundreds of thousands of files, and splitting them into subdatasets will improve performance.
+- there is a technical need to do so (with data in the order of hundreds of thousands of files, splitting them into subdatasets will improve performance).

+In this module, we will take a closer look at this mechanism.

 ## Real-life example: using nested datasets